It's important to protect hearing aids from damage. Check and clean your hearing aid every day. This will help to keep it working for longer.

-If you notice the volume on your hearing aid is becoming weak, earwax build-up could be the problem.
+If you notice the volume on your hearing aid is becoming weak, a buildup of earwax may be the problem.

-If you're still having trouble after checking the hearing aid yourself, we can check your hearing aid for you and repair it if needed.
+If you're still having trouble after checking the hearing aid, we can check it and try to repair it.

-Ask your doctor regularly to have your ear canals checked or cleaned.
+Ask your GP to have your ear canals checked or cleaned regularly.

-Never remove the earwax from the ear yourself.
-Doing so could damage your ear.
+Never try to remove earwax yourself.
+You could damage your ear.

-Protect your hearing aid from moisture.
-Water can damage the electronic circuitry in the aid.
+Water can damage the electronic circuitry in a hearing aid.

-Dry sweat from around the ears to protect your hearing aid.
+Dry any sweat from around your ears to protect the hearing aid.

-Turn off your hearing aid when it is not in use.
+Turn off your hearing aid when it's not in use.
 Make sure to keep extra batteries with you.

-A dead battery should be removed right away.
+Remove a dead battery right away.
 This stops the battery from leaking and damaging the hearing aid.

-The average lifetime for a hearing aid battery varies.
-On average they last between 7 to 10 days, running 12 hours a day.
+The average lifetime of a hearing aid battery can vary.
+On average, they last around 7 to 10 days for 12 hours a day.

 Replacing a battery

-The sealing label should not be removed until you are ready to insert the battery into the hearing aid.
+Do not take off the sealing label until you are ready to insert the battery into the hearing aid.

 How to use a blower or puffer to remove moisture

-A blower or puffer can be used to blow moisture from the earmould or tube.
+A blower or puffer can remove moisture from the earmould or tube.
 These are available in most hearing aid shops.

 Disconnect the tube from the hearing aid and insert the blower into the tube.
 Squeeze the blower 10 to 15 times to remove moisture from the tube.

-If your hearing device has an earmould made of acrylic or silicone (behind-the-ear style aid), use a blower daily.
-This will blow out any moisture that accumulates in the tube.
+If you have an acrylic or silicone hearing aid, use a blower daily.
+This will remove any moisture from the tube of a behind-the-ear (BTE) aid.

-The tubing on this type of aid should be replaced every 3 to 6 months or if it becomes hard or discoloured.
-In these cases, the tubing will lose its flexibility and sound will become weaker.
+Replace the tubing every 3 to 6 months, or if it becomes hard or discoloured.
+When the tubing becomes hard, the sound becomes weaker.